D1288/DiceRoller/README.md

 ## Dependencies

-  -Java Development Kit (JDK) 8 or later
+  Java Development Kit (JDK) 8 or later

 ## Contributing
--If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please follow these steps:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.
 - Make your changes and commit them.
 - Push your changes to your fork.
- -Create a pull request to the original repository.
+- Create a pull request to the original repository.

 ## Acknowledgments
 - BroCode's java tutorial series for helping me get started with Java GUI's